 The annual reports on customs detentions recorded at the external borders of the EU indicate that China is the main source country from where IPR infringing goods are shipped to the EU.
 Cooperation between China and the EU authorities on the enforcement of IPR is therefore paramount.

-Customs became engaged in 2009, when the EU and China signed the first Action plan concerning EU-China Customs Cooperation on IPR.
-Since then a second Action plan has followed: the Action Plan concerning EU-China customs cooperation on IPR 2014 – 2017 was signed in the 7th JCCC meeting by Commissioner Šemeta and Minister Yu, building on and further developing the previous version.
+Customs became engaged since 2009, when the EU and China signed the first Action Plan concerning EU-China Customs Cooperation on IPR.
+Since then that Action Plan has been renewed several times, building on and further developing the previous version.

-The Action Plan includes all dimensions of IP border enforcement, from risk analysis, to sharing of intelligence, partnership with the private sector, exchanges of best practice, and cooperation between customs and the other IP law enforcement authorities.
-In addition to the General Administration of China Customs and the Commission services, customs in several seaports and airports in China, together with 18 seaports and airports throughout the EU ensure engagement at local level under the Action Plan.
+The Action Plans include all dimensions of IP border enforcement by customs, from risk analysis, to sharing of intelligence, partnership with the private sector, exchanges of best practice, and cooperation between customs and the other IP law enforcement authorities.
+In addition to the General Administration of China Customs and the Commission services, customs in several seaports and airports in China and throughout the EU ensure engagement at local level under the Action Plan.